The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

 Where to find the pattern?

 The pattern is available in the May/June issue of Maison Victor.
-You will find it in bookstores or on the brand's website for 9.95 euros (for 14 models featured in the magazine).
+You can find it in bookstores or on the brand's website for 9.95 euros (for 14 patterns included in the magazine).

 Be careful, like all Maison Victor patterns, seam allowances will need to be added.